Field Sobriety Test Defense

 Delaware Field Sobriety Test Accuracy

 The National Highway Safety Administration (NHSTA) developed the current Field Sobriety Tests many years ago.
 They were developed as a means and method of determining someone’s level of intoxication by police at the time someone is pulled over and suspected of DUI.

 Police officers are trained to look for ‘clues’ or scoring factors throughout the field sobriety test that can theoretically establish whether or not someone is intoxicated.

 If you have been pulled over and arrested for DUI in Kent County or Sussex County Delaware you should absolutely speak with a Georgetown Delaware DUI Attorney.
 Call the Lw Offices of Murray, Phillips & Gay at 302-855-9300.
 Or, email us here.

 Current Delaware Field Sobriety Tests

-In Delaware, there are 3 Field Sobriety Tests (FST) used to gauge how buzzed, drunk or intoxicated someone is.
-They are:
+In Delaware, 3 Field Sobriety Tests (FST) legally permitted to gauge how buzzed, drunk or intoxicated a person is.

 1. Horizontal Gaze Nystagmus Test (HGN Test)

 The eyeball jerks involuntary as it naturally rotates in its socket.
 This physiological function is called the Horizontal Gaze Nystagmus.
 A person who is not under the influence of drugs or alcohol has the ability to follow a moving object smoothly.
-If a person is sober the eyeball will not repeatedly stop and start.
+A sober person’s eyeball will not repeatedly stop and start.

-When someone is intoxicated due to alcohol consumption nystagmus is much more pronounced and exaggerated.
+When intoxicated due to alcohol consumption, nystagmus is much more pronounced and exaggerated.
 This results in a jerking motion as the eyes rotate.
-When conducting the test the police officer has the person follow an object with their eyes, normally a pen or flashlight.
-There are 3 criteria the officer is trained to look for in this test.
+When conducting the test, the police officer has the person follow an object with their eyes, normally a pen or flashlight.
+The officer looks for 3 criteria of intoxication in this test.

-If once the test is completed, you demonstrate 4 or more ‘clues’ then you allegedly have a Blood Alcohol Concentration (BAC) of at least .10 which is above the legal limit.
+After the test, if you demonstrate 4 or more ‘clues’ then you allegedly have a Blood Alcohol Concentration (BAC) of at least .10.

 2. Walk And Turn Test